Center for Autism Spectrum Disorders

 - Restricted and Repetitive Behavior

-- Fisher, W. W., Rodriguez, N. M., Luczynski, K. C., & Kelley, M. E. (chapter, submitted).
+- Fisher, W. W., Rodriguez, N. M., Luczynski, K. C., & Kelley, M. E. (2013).
 Protective equipment.
 In D. Reed, F. DiGennaro Reed, & J. Luiselli (Eds).
 Handbook of Crisis Intervention for Individuals with Developmental Disabilities.
 New York: Springer.

 - Heartland Association for Behavior Analysis